 Read on for everything you need to know about tribunals or for more immediate support, why not contact our expert team at Employer Advice.

 Often abbreviated to an ET, an employment tribunal is a public body which is used to resolve workplace issues or disputes.
-A tribunal adjudicates on everything from an unfair dismissal claim to discrimination and is a key tool in the employment law system.
+A tribunal adjudicates from an unfair dismissal claim to discrimination and is a key tool in the employment law system.

 Claims are normally lodged between an employee and either: